kristinathabet/Dh110-Assignment-4-Contextual-inquiry/README.md

 > The interviewee googled "How to switch a California license to a New York license," probably thinking this, if it existed, would be the easiest option.

-> The interviewee got frusterated and shut her laptop once she cound not find an appointmeent at the DMV.
+> The interviewee got frustrated and shut her laptop once she cound not find an appointmeent at the DMV.

 I am conductiong this participatory research with a friend who fits my target demographic and plans to obtain a New York driver license in the near future.